shubhamsadhu/About-Me/README.md

 # About Me
-I am shubham sadhu, & I am QA automation Engineer and also a developer, I like to explore new things related to IT.
+I am Software automation test Engineer.
+I like to explore new things related to IT.
 About MySkill Set
 1.Java
 2.Selenium
-3.Dart
-4.Flutter
-5.Jenkin
+3.Jenkin
+4.Manual Testing
+5.JMeter
-6.Manual Testing
+6.API Testing